openconfig/gribi/doc/specification.md

 #### 4.1.3.3 AFTOperation Response

 Device executes the received AFTOperations and streams the results to the sender (a gRIBI client) via a list of `AFTResult` messages in `ModifyResponse`.
-Each AFTOperation should be responded individually.
+* Each AFTOperation should be responded individually.
 The device MUST NOT stream the results to clients other than the sender (see x.y.z for client definition).
+* The device SHOULD NOT close the RPC session due to errors encountered processing an AFTOperation.
+The errors should be responded to with in-band error messages within the stream (eee `AFTResult` below).

 An `AFTResult` message must have the followings fields populated by the device:
 * `id` - indicates which AFTOperation this message is about.
 It corresponds to the `id` field of the received `AFTOperation` message.